-A. PHA Information.
-A.1 PHA Name: Housing Authority of the City of Arlington PHA Plan for Fiscal Year Beginning: (MM/YYYY): 10/2019 PHA Inventory (Based on Annual Contributions Contract (ACC) units at time of FY beginning, above) Number of Housing Choice Vouchers (HCVs) 3,804 PHA Plan Submission Type: Annual Submission Revised Annual Submission Availability of Information.
+PHA Information.
+PHA Name: Housing Authority of the City of Arlington PHA Code: TX43 PHA Plan for Fiscal Year Beginning: (MM/YYYY): 10/2020 PHA Inventory (Based on Annual Contributions Contract (ACC) units at time of FY beginning, above) Number of Housing Choice Vouchers (HCVs) 3,819 PHA Plan Submission Type: Annual Submission Likevised Annual Submission Availability of Information.
 In addition to the items listed in this form, PHAs must have the elements listed below readily available to the public.
 A PHA must identify the specific location(s) where the proposed PHA Plan, PHA Plan Elements, and all information relevant to the public hearing and proposed PHA Plan are available for inspection by the public.
 Additionally, the PHA must provide information on how the public may reasonably obtain additional information of the PHA policies contained in the standard Annual Plan, but excluded from their streamlined submissions.
 At a minimum, PHAs must post PHA Plans, including updates, at the main office or central office of the PHA.
 PHAs are strongly encouraged to post complete PHA Plans on their official website.
-Participating PHAs PHA Code g a joint Plan and complete table be Program(s) in the Consortia Program(s) not in the Consortia No. of Units in Each Program 5 Lead HA:
+PHA Consortia: (Check c box if submittin g a joint Plan and complete table bel ow) Participating PHAs PHA Code Program(s) in the Consortia Program(s) not in the No. of Units in Each Program - Participating PHAs Lead HA: PHA Code Program(s) in the Consortia Program(s) not in the Consortia No. of Units in Each Program PHA Code Program(s) in the Consortia No. of Units in Each Program PHA Code Program(s) in the Consortia No. of Units in Each Program PHA Code Program(s) in the Consortia No. of Units in Each Program - PHA Code Program(s) in the Consortia No. of Units in Each Program - PHA Code Program(s) in the Consortia No. of Units in Each Program - PHA Code Program(s) in the Consortia No. of Units in Each Program - PHA Code Program(s) in the Consortia No. of Units in Each Program - PHA Code Program(s) in the Consortia No. of Units in Each Program - PHA Code Program(s) in the Consortia No. of Units in Each Program - PHA Code Program(s) in the Consortia No. of Units in Each Program - PHA Code Program(s) in the Consortia No. of Units in Each Program - PHA Code Program(s) in the Consortia No. of Units in Each Program - PHA Code Program(s) in the Consortia No. of Units in Each Program - PHA Code Program(s) in the Consortia No. of Units in Each Program - PHA Code Program(s) in the Consortia No. of Units in Each Program